glenn20/mp-image-tool-esp32/README.md

     with `--table ota`)
 - Extract the micropython application image (`.app-bin`) from the firmware or device
-  - `--extract-app`: the `.app-bin` file saved can be used for OTA firmware updates.
+  - `--extract-app`: the extracted `.app-bin` file can be used for OTA firmware updates.
 - Modify the contents of partitions in the firmware:
   - `--read factory=micropython.app-bin,nvs=nvs.bin` : read contents of